Truthmedia123/weddingreplit/replit.md

 - **2025-07-21**: Created PostgreSQL database and applied all database migrations
 - **2025-07-21**: Fixed main page hero image loading issues with better Unsplash URLs and fallback
 - **2025-07-21**: Resolved TypeScript errors in blog post component
+- **2025-07-22**: Successfully completed migration from Replit Agent to Replit environment
+- **2025-07-22**: Created PostgreSQL database and applied all schema migrations
+- **2025-07-22**: Seeded database with vendor categories, vendors, and blog content
+- **2025-07-22**: All core functionality verified working with database integration
+- **2025-07-22**: Removed all existing categories per user request to prepare for new category data

 ## Project Architecture